lakhwindersingh/nb_mlpack/README.md

-# nb_quantlib
+# nb_mlpack code compiled image

 MLpack container with Jupyter and Python bindings for rapid prototying.
+Code is natively compiled on Ubuntu (20.04) to deliver performance.

 1. Docker compose expects location at line 15 in docker-compose.yml, currently pointing towards </data/code/projects/notebook>, which will be mapped to /home/jupyter/notebook.
 Replace this prior to running following commands.